-After driving around the town, I typed Chillicothe, OH into my GPS.
+After driving around the town, I typed Chillicothe, Ohio into my GPS.
 It promptly led me to a dead end into the campus, so I drove farther away from the University area and tried again.
-Before backtracking right past Nashville again, I picked up some long overdue Aleve, an ACE bandage, and a McDonald’s burger for Scout.
+Before backtracking right past Nashville again, I picked up some long overdue Aleve, an ACE bandage, and a McDonald’s burger for Scout who hardly eats with her cancer diagnosis.
 I find it doubly annoying that not only did I have to backtrack (I don’t like that), I unknowingly had a second chance to try the fried biscuits!!

 According to Reader’s Digest, Chillicothe is the Shawnee Indian word meaning town.
 It was the first capital of the Northwest Territory and in 1803, the capital of Ohio.
 The town was smaller than I expected and was home to several historic buildings.
 I was glad I rerouted my GPS up until I got to the road construction…a long delay.
 I kept thinking, what are you getting so uptight over…you just have to get to camp and you know the reservations line confirmed 70 sites available.

-So, it’s getting late, I’ve driven for four hours, I’m in traffic in the middle of nowhere, I have a sprained ankle, I missed the fried biscuits, and I’ve lost my camera.
-I was starting to get frustrated and to add fuel to the fire I got lost!
-Now it is dark and a black cat crosses my path.
-My GPS wants to take me all over these back roads with no lights.
-The map shows the same route, but there isn’t a sign the Hocking Hills State Park anywhere!
-There are signs to places in the park, but not a park entrance to the campgrounds.
+By now it was getting late.
+I had driven for four hours, I was in traffic in the middle of nowhere, I had a sprained ankle, I missed the fried biscuits, and misplaced my camera.
+I was starting to get frustrated and to add fuel to the fire I got lost as a black cat crosses my path in the dark.
+My GPS and map steered me along many back road, but I never spotted a sign the Hocking Hills State Park anywhere!
+There were signs to places in the park, but not to a main park entrance or to the campgrounds.
 After circling around and backtracking I don’t know how many times, I found a convenience store and the lady there confirmed it was just a mile away…FINALLY.

-So the fee station is generally closed at night, so the procedure is to pull in, pick a spot, and pay in the morning.
-Lucky for me, I found a ranger near the entrance, and he gave me a map.
+At night, the fee station is generally closed, so the procedure is to pull in, pick a spot, and pay in the morning.
+Lucky for me, I found a ranger near the entrance who he gave me a map.
 He said, if I didn’t have a reservation that I could only pick from the 12 or so “walk in” spots.
-Since reservations said there were so many spots available, I didn’t make a reservation because I wanted to be able to look at the locations before I picked one.
-At this point, however, I didn’t really care how many choices I had, as long as there was one (and hopefully near the bathroom because I didn’t want to walk far on my ankle).
+Of course, since the reservations line confirmed 70 spots available, I didn’t reserve a campsite.
+I wanted the opportunity to look at the locations before I selected one.
+At that point, however, I didn’t really care how many choices I had, as long as there was one (and hopefully near the bathroom).

-I get all set up, go look for the water pump which I can’t find, and then realize the bathrooms don’t even have running water…nice…no flush toilets, no showers for the “walk ins”.
+I got all set up and went in search for the water pump which I couldn’t find.
+Soon I realized the bathrooms don’t even have running water…no flush toilets or showers for the “walk ins”.
 The shower house is in the reserved area.
-Furthermore, my electric didn’t work and my camera was still missing…UGH…and it was all in the dark.
+UGH!
+Additionally, my electric didn’t work and my camera was still missing!